spernica/exchange-nette/README.md

     session: [FALSE] # save info about currencies to session, default is only to cookie
     vat: [NULL] # add number like percent, example: 21
     strict: [FALSE] # default enabled, download only defined currencies, example: ['CZK', 'EUR']
     defaultFormat: [NULL] # how format currency if format is not defined, value is array like above "currencies.czk"
-    tempDir: [%tempDir%] # path for cache
     managerParameter: [currency] # is parameter for query, cookie and session if is available
     filters: # extension define two filter for latte, you can rename
         currency: currency